 Our goal is two-fold.
 First, to strengthen our local, national, and international impact as leaders in biomedical research, we seek to leverage the breadth of our expertise through collaboration, to attract increased research funding, and to identify ways to grow our graduate programs.
-Second, we are committed to provide research infrastructure for our faculty and graduate students pursuing M.S. and Ph.D. degrees, providing unique interdisciplinary research opportunities within our college and university.
+Second, we are committed to provide research infrastructure for our faculty and graduate students pursuing M.S. and Ph.D. degrees and enabling unique interdisciplinary research opportunities within our college and university.

 Amplifying collaborations: The possibilities for meaningful discoveries in human and animal health are amplified through collaborations between investigators involved in basic science and those in clinical research.
 We will identify a mechanism to facilitate such collaborations.
 We will start by identifying faculty involved in basic and applied research, creating channels of communication between individuals and groups to pinpoint potential areas for collaboration.
 To incentivize participants, we will earmark intramural funding and will award a graduate student fellowship to a collaborating team.
 Our success will be measured by tracking the numbers of new collaborations.